ZJerry/VAE-BN/README.md

      python svhn_cvae.py
      python GTSRB_cvae.py

    >**Note**: There is a preprocessing to generate the data for GTSRB.
-Before running GTSRB_cvae.py, one should go to the folder 'data' and run GTSRB.py first.
+Before running GTSRB_cvae.py, one should run GTSRB.py in the forlder 'data' first.

    Combine model to concatenate the **classifier** and **encoder**: